 Our primary business exposes us to credit risk, and the quality of our portfolio has a significant impact on our earnings.
-Credit risk is a component part of our fair valuation of our portfolio companies.
+Credit risk is a component of our fair valuation of our portfolio companies.
 Negative credit events will lead to a decrease in the fair value of our portfolio companies.

-In addition, current market conditions have affected consumer confidence levels which may harm the business of our portfolio companies and result in adverse changes in payment patterns.
+In addition, current market conditions have affected consumer confidence levels, which may harm the business of our portfolio companies and result in adverse changes in payment patterns.
 Increased delinquencies and default rates would negatively impact our results of operations.
 Deterioration in the quality of our credit portfolio could have a material adverse effect on our capital, financial condition and results of operations.
+If interest rates rise, some of our portfolio companies may not be able to pay the escalating interest on our loans and may default.

-We make long-term loans and invest in equity securities, which may involve a high degree of repayment risk.
+We make long-term loans and debt investments, which may involve a high degree of repayment risk.
 We invest in companies that may have limited financial resources, may be highly leveraged and may be unable to obtain financing from traditional sources.
 Accordingly, a general economic downturn or severe tightening in the credit markets could materially impact the ability of our borrowers to repay their loans, which could significantly damage our business.
 Numerous other factors may affect a borrower's ability to repay its loan, including the failure to meet its business plan or a downturn in its industry.
 A portfolio company's failure to satisfy financial or operating covenants imposed by us or other lenders could lead to defaults and, potentially, termination of its loans or foreclosure on the secured assets.
-This could trigger cross defaults under other agreements and jeopardize our portfolio company's ability to meet its obligations under the loans or debt securities that we hold.
+This could trigger cross-defaults under other agreements and jeopardize our portfolio company's ability to meet its obligations under the loans or debt securities that we hold.
 In addition, our portfolio companies may have, or may be permitted to incur, other debt that ranks senior to or equally with our securities.
 This means that payments on such senior-ranking securities may have to be made before we receive any payments on our subordinated loans or debt securities.
 Deterioration in a borrower's financial condition and prospects may be accompanied by deterioration in any related collateral and may have a material adverse effect on our financial condition and results of operations.